dsb-lab/Analysis_Mouse_Atlas/README.md

 The repository is structured as follows:

-1. Data: Contains the raw data of the different datasets used for analysis and integration.
-It is separated of the analysis allowing it to locate it in some remote memory place as the files can be big for some memories.
-2. Analysis: Contains the scripts of the analysis for each dataset individually.
+ - **Analysis**: Contains the scripts of the analysis for each dataset individually.
 So far, the following analysis are present:
     2.1.
 Pijuan: Preprocessing of the Pijuan dataset from the raw count matrix until the annotation of the different clusters of the analysis.
-3. assets: Auxiliar images for the this README file.
+ - **assets**: Auxiliar images for the this README file.
-4. download_data.sh: Bash file that automatizes the process of downloading the raw data and storing it in the Data folder.
+ - **download_data.sh**: Bash file that automatizes the process of downloading the raw data and storing it in the Data folder.
-5. docker_run.sh: Bash file that launches the docker in a jupyter lab environment for working with the analysis.
+ - **docker_run.sh**: Bash file that launches the docker in a jupyter lab environment for working with the analysis.

 # Setting up the environment